HTR - Hospitality, Tourism, and Recreation

 HTR 298 Hospitality Management Internship: 3 Credits (3 Other)

-PREREQUISITE: HTR 107, HTR 201.
-(F, Sp, Su) An individualized assignment with a lodging or facilities operation to provide guided experience in the field
+PREREQUISITE: Consent of instructor, HTR 107 and HTR 201.
+(F, Sp, Su) An individualized assignment with a professional business in the hospitality industry to provide a guided field experience for underclassmen

 View Course Outcomes: